Special thanks to our Inventory Management Specialist Shea Meyer for her contributions to this article.

 1. Automate your purchase orders and supplier management

 As you’re gearing up for an influx of orders, you’ll want to streamline as many processes as possible.
 One of those is your relationship with your suppliers.
-Inventory management software (like what you find in ShippingEasy’s Amazon Seller Suite) should be able to do this.
+Inventory management software should be able to do this.

 2. Automate multi-channel inventory

 Automation helps immensely when you’re selling on multiple platforms and marketplaces.
-When you have two-way sync with those multiple platforms, you reduce the risk of inaccurate quantities reflected on those channels.
+When you have inventory management with multiple platforms, you reduce the risk of inaccurate quantities reflected on those channels.
 This is not only important for your internal processes, but is a major customer service consideration.
 Many consumers barely have patience for shipping turnaround times, let alone waiting for an item to be in stock again.

 3. Set low stock thresholds and alerts

 This will be particularly important with Amazon Prime, which we’ll get into later.
 One of the best parts of having an integrated inventory management system is the ability to set low-stock thresholds.
 These quantities, dictated by SKU or universally to fit your ordering processes, help you track your inventory in real time and create purchase orders as needed to ensure you have the products your customers love.